mitja/llamatunnel/README.md

 ### Why Don't You Use DNSSEC?

 I don't use DNSSEC in this setup because I want to use the same domain name for local and public access with a local DNS server that resolves the domain to the local IP address.
 While this is possible to implement with DNSSEC, I have not tried it and I believe it is also quite hard to do.

 If you don't want to use the services locally with the same domain name, you can probably activate DNSSEC on your domain.
 If you do, I would like to hear about your experience, as I haven't tried it yet.

 ### Can I Control the Geographic Region of the Cloudflare Tunnel?

 While you can theoretically use the `--region` option to specify the region to which the tunnel connects, the only available value is `us` which routes all connections through data centers in the United States.

-Omit or leave the option empty to connect to the global region.
-So in effect, you cannot control in which region to run the tunnels, except for the global or the us region.
+When you omit this option or leave it empty you connect to the global region.
+So in effect, you cannot control in which region to run the tunnels, except for the global region or the us region.

 Reference: [Cloudflare Tunnel Run Parameters](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/configure-tunnels/tunnel-run-parameters/#region)